 2.Click on ‘System and Security’ and then ‘Windows Defender Firewall’.

 3.From the side menu, click on ‘Turn Windows Defender Firewall on or off’.

 4.Toggle off the firewall for the required network.

-Now restart your PC to save changes and you will be able to Fix Spotify web player not working issue.
+Now restart your PC to save changes and you will be able to Fix Spotify web player or Wrapped not working issue.

 Tip 3: Bad cache on your computer